Bachelor of Science in Hospitality and Tourism Management

 - Communication: Students communicate effectively in both written and oral formats to different audiences.

-- Ethics: Students examine ethical implications and understand potential ramifications of actions.
+- Ethics: Students examine ethical implications and understand the potential ramifications of actions.

 - Hospitality: Students are aware of and empathetic to others in order to design and execute positive guest and employee experiences.